Using protoc Plugins

 Since JVM plugins work by internally bootstrapping a Java process per invocation, you can pass some extra options here.

-block.
+<plugin kind="jvm-maven"> block.
 This is a list of string arguments.
 Of course, support for this relies entirely

-on the plugin supporting the use of commandline arguments in the first place.
+on the plugin supporting the use of command line arguments in the first place.

 For example: